VCityTeam/UD-Viz/UDV-Core/src/Utils/3DTiles/TilesManager.md

 The creation and update of the tiles manager is pretty straightforward.
 You just need to provide it the iTowns view and the 3DTiles layer.

+The update is necessary for the moment before accessing or modifying city objects, to be sure that they are currently loaded.
+However in the future, this function should be replaced by listeners to events of the 3DTiles layer (such as loading / unloading of tiles).

 ### Pick a city object

 ```js